 Akron, OH 44325

-Becoming a surety bail bond agent is essentially starting a new business, and all new businesses need a plan to acquire clients and to succeed.
-Bounty hunters should strive to network and build relationships with more experienced agents in their city to start getting steady work.
-According to the Professional Bail Agents of the US directory, there are nearly 30 bail bondsmen in Ohio.
+Becoming a surety bail bond agent is essentially starting a new business, and all new businesses need a plan to acquire clients to succeed.
+Bail agents should strive to network and build relationships with more experienced agents in their city to start getting steady work.
+According to the Professional Bail Agents of the US (PBUS) directory, there are seven member bail bondsmen in Ohio.
 As you start your career, reach out to existing agencies and look for a mentor or an apprenticeship opportunity to learn the ropes.

 Featured Bail Agents in Ohio